AlexSischin/WineQualityEvaluator/analysis/REPORT.md

   set of input features.
 Therefore, we can improve red whine model using **transfer learning** from white wine model, since it has much more examples.
 We could also create a more complex model that evaluates quality for both types of wine, but it is pointless.
-- All the data is numerical which is very convenient because we don't have to encode categories, and we are less likely to have extra bias because of outlier categories.
+- All the data is numerical which is very convenient because we **don't have to encode categories**, and we are less likely to have extra bias because of outlier categories.
 - Dataset is not balanced, and some classes are even missing.
 This will hurt performance of our models very much and will make them harder to compare.
 Unfortunately, we can't collect or engineer more data.
-Therefore, in order to compare models we will consider two metrics: F1 score and precision on classes missing in the training set.
+Therefore, in order to compare models we will consider two metrics: **F1 score** and **precision on classes missing in the training set**.
 We might want to add a more bias to models, in order to make them generalize better on unknown data.

 ## Correlation matrix